-Site Condition Monitoring provides a means of assessing the structure and function of H4060 in Scotland.
-Assessment is based on the results of assessments carried out between 2005 and 2015.
+Site Condition Monitoring provides a means of assessing the structure and function of H6430 in Scotland.
+Assessment is based on the results of fieldwork carried out between 2004 and 2016.
 Results are recorded on the SNH SCM database, from which data was extracted to A2298772 on 23/05/2017.
-Within this period, the proportion of H4060 on SACs considered to be in Favourable condition has increased from 25% in 2012 (based on assessments carried out between 1999 and 2010) to 39% in 2016.
-Six per cent of H4060 is assessed as recovering, a very slight decrease from 2012, presumably accounted for among the 7% of habitat now considered to be Favourable recovered.
-A further 12% of the extent is now reported to be Unfavourable but recovering due to management, three times the 2012 figure.
-2016 results for SSSI are similar to those for SACs, although based on number of features rather than extent data which is not available.
-Overall, 615ha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 3564ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 1444ha and 798ha respectively for 2012, a dramatic improvement.
-As the proportion in Favourable condition has increased by more than half, and the extent reported to be recovering exceeds the extent reported as declining, overall the judgement is that condition is improving.
+Within this period, the proportion of H6430 on SACs considered to be in Favourable condition has increased from 74% in 2012 (based on assessments carried out between 1999 and 2010) to 99% in 2016.
+No H6430 is assessed as recovering, a decrease from 2012, accounted for by areas now considered to be in Favourable condition.
+The remaining 1% of the extent is reported to be Unfavourable but recovering due to management.
+2016 results for SSSI show that 13 features were Favourable, with 2 Unfavourable, but extent data is not available for these features.
+It must be noted that the SSSI feature Tall herb Ledge does not correspond exactly to the Annex 1 habitat H6430, as it includes both the U17 community of more base-rich soils (which corresponds to H6430), and the U16 and U19 communities of less base-rich soils.
+On some of these SSSIs U17, and thus H6430, is not present, and in some others it may form only part of the SSSI feature.
+Overall, no H6430 was assessed as declining in condition (Unfavourable declining or Favourable declining), with 26ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 3ha and 33ha respectively for 2012.
+As the proportion in Favourable condition has increased to 99%, and the remainder is reported to be recovering, overall the judgement is that condition is improving.